-The Department of Pediatrics is seeking a Research Coordinator to join our team in a full time position.
+The Department of Pediatrics is seeking for a Clinical Research Coordinator to join our team in a full time position.
 Columbia University Medical Center's Department of Pediatrics is a world leader in providing care for children.
 Our mission areas include Healthcare, Education and Research.
 We offer care for our patients in over 25 specialty areas as well as individualized care for complex cases.
 Our Residency, Fellowship and Graduate programs are among the best in the Nation.
 Our Clinical, Translational and Basic Science research features collaborations across specialties and stretches from the bench to bedside.
 We also have several active Clinical trials available to our patients.
-This position will support the department by providing day to day research studies support in the division of pulmonary medicine.
+This position will provide clinical research support in a collaborative, federally funded basic and clinical research laboratory.

 Requires a bachelor's degree or equivalent in education and experience, plus two years of related experience